 making it unclear that this was a different species of wood from Northern White and Western Red cedars.
 This new "cedar" is not cedar and is not the same species, or quality, as North American cedars.

 Such deceptive labeling comes at a cost to consumers who pay for a "cedar" playset expecting to get the quality of authentic cedar but don't.
 And it comes at a cost to the authentic cedar lumber mill owners and employees whose products are cheapened by association with "cedar".

-So, if you see a playset that is made from wood generically called "Cedar", you can safely assume that it is made in China from Cunninghamia and you can value it accordingly.
+So, if you see a playset that is made from wood generically called "cedar", you can safely assume that it is made from Cunninghamia, and you can value it accordingly.
 But, if you want a playset with all of the historic qualities of authentic cedar, read carefully to make sure that it is made from Western Red Cedar or Northern White Cedar.

 CedarWorks outdoor playsets are only made with naturally long-lasting, splinter-free Northern White Cedar.